-A sentinel health event for occupations (SHEO) is a disease, disability or death, which is likely to be occupationally related.
+A sentinel health event for occupations (SHEO) is a disease, disability, or death which is likely to be occupationally related.
 Its occurrence may serve as a warning signal that materials substitution, engineering control, personal protection, or medical care may be required to reduce the risk of injury or illness among the work force.
-Sixty-four medical conditions associated with workplace exposures from studies of many different industries have been identified as sentinel health events (refer to the Supporting Tables).
+Sixty-four medical conditions associated with workplace exposures from studies of many different industries have been identified as sentinel health events.
 Although sentinel health events may indicate an occupational exposure, many may result from non-occupational exposures.
 Due to this uncertainty, sentinel health events are assessed in two categories: